 Japanese Yen News Archive

-The Japanese yen gained on its rivals during the current trading session as the market sentiment soured, making investors shun riskier assets and prefer safer ones.
+The Japanese yen was on a defensive during the Wednesday’s trading session as the market sentiment continued to favor riskier currencies over safer ones.

 The Japanese yen was soft today after the outcome of the French Presidential elections eased fears on markets.
 While the currency traded above the Monday’s opening, it was still far below the Friday’s close.